-India Independence Day is celebrated every year on 15th of August.
-This year in 2019, the 73rd Indian Independence will be celebrated on:
+India Independence Day is celebrated every year on the 15th of August.
+This year in 2020, the 74th Indian Independence will be celebrated on:

 India’s Prime Minister hoists the India flag at Red Fort, Delhi.
 Subsequent to raising the Indian Flag, National Anthem is sung and twenty-one gunshots are fired to salute and respect the Indian flag and this special occasion, followed by PM’s address to the nation.

 This year in 2020, India will celebrate its 74th independence day.
 The spirit of enthusiasm is energized by organizing special programs like rally, marches, cultural programs, and much more.

 As always India Independence will be celebrated at the Red Fort.
 This is the schedule for independence day at the Red Fort by the Prime Minister, President, Armed & Naval Forces, Airforce and other higher position officers.